tprasadtp/protonvpn-docker/k8s/README.md

     --from-literal=PROTONVPN_CHECK_INTERVAL=10
 ```

-## Create Pods & Service
+## Create `Pod` & `Service`

 Please note that we are using Pod here.
 In real world scenario please use Deployments or other higher level constructs.
-This is for ease of use as the application you may want to use with protonvpn will vary. alos we are using service type `NodePort` for simplicity.
+This is for ease of use as the application you may want to use with protonvpn will vary. also we are using service of type `NodePort` for simplicity.

 ```bash
 kubectl appy -f pod.yml